ibm-cloud-docs/codeengine/dockerfiletips.md

 - Parallelization of independent initialization work, for example, to establish a connection to a database and to read the configuration file to communicate with a mail server from environment variables.
 - Delaying of initialization work that is not needed for application startup and instead perform them on first need basis.

 In addition, you can also avoid a common pitfall when you implement a web application that uses a framework such as Angular, React, or Vue.
 Each of these frameworks is based on Node.js with NPM and includes a command-line interface that can make it easy to set up a project.
-For example, a React application that is created with [create-react-app](https://github.com/facebook/create-react-app) command sets up a `package.json` file that includes some predefined scripts.
+For example, a React application that is created with the [**`create-react-app`**](https://github.com/facebook/create-react-app) command sets up a `package.json` file that includes some predefined scripts.
 One of these scripts is `start`, which brings up a web server with your web application.
 Your Dockerfile can look similar to the following example,

 ```Dockerfile
 FROM nodejs:12-alpine